Stern Grove San Francisco: Something for Everybody

 Stern Grove has something for everybody.
 You can walk around, walk your dog, take your kids to the playground, check out one of the few natural lakes in the City, have a picnic, or attend a free concert during the summer months.
 Some of the highlights are:

-- Pine Lake Park at the western edge of the grove.
+• Pine Lake Park is at the western edge of the grove.
 The centerpiece of this park is the natural lake fed by aquifers.
-Though it looks green and murky due to algae, it is a haven for ducks, frogs, carp, and other insects and birds.
+Though it looks green and murky due to algae, it is a haven for ducks, frogs, carp, and a variety of insects and birds.
 Most people walk around the lake, but you can also find a clear spot to sit and relax by the water.
 There are also restrooms to the east of the lake.

-- Stern Grove Playground is located on Sloat Boulevard, just west of 19th.
-It is a good place for your kids to burn off energy before and after exploring the full grove.
+• Stern Grove Playground is located on Sloat Boulevard, just west of 19th.
+It is a great spot for your kids to burn off energy before and after exploring the entire grove.
 They have the typical playground equipment, which is usually well-maintained and relatively underutilized, especially during the week.

-- Stern Grove Concert Meadow is tucked near the northeastern corner of the park, off Wawona Street and just west of 19th.
-It is a great place to hang out, listen to music, watch a performance, or whatever is on the schedule while you sit on the lawn and have a picnic.
+• Stern Grove Concert Meadow is tucked near the northeastern corner of the park, off Wawona Street and just west of 19th.
+It is a great spot to hang out, enjoy music, catch a performance, or whatever is on the schedule, all while sitting on the lawn and having a picnic.
 For more information about the Stern Grove Festival, visit www.sterngrove.org.
 I have attended various events here, and whether the event was good or not, just being in the grove with other people in this particular setting was great.

 Where to eat

 There are no actual eateries or shops within or adjacent to the park.
 Most cafes, restaurants, and a Safeway supermarket are on Taravaval Street, three rather long blocks north of the park.
-So your best option is to take food and beverages with you and other picnic stuff and either find a spot in the park or a picnic table and enjoy the fresh air.
-There are picnic tables and spots in different locations all over the park.
+So, your best option is to bring food, beverages, and other picnic essentials, and then find a spot in the park or a picnic table to enjoy the fresh air.
+There are picnic tables and spots in various locations throughout the park.